 Use the cancel option

-A tumble dryer is one of the appliances you should not leave running if everyone has left the house (or has gone to bed) as it’s a potential fire risk.
-Therefore it’s sadly ironic that suddenly turning one off mid-cycle could also cause fire risk issues.
+A tumble dryer is one of the appliances you should never leave running if everyone has left the house (or has gone to bed).
+It’s a potential fire risk.
+So it’s ironic that suddenly turning one off mid-cycle could also cause fire risk issues.
 If you need to stop a dryer mid-flow, turn it to the last 10 minutes if possible so that it enters the controlled cooling down period.
 This is around 10 minutes where the heater is turned off but the drum and fan remain running to allow a degree of cooling down before stopping.
-However, many modern dryers are no longer controlled by mechanical timer knobs and are controlled by software.
-So check the instruction manual to see if there is a way to properly cancel the programme.
-I’m pretty sure I’ve come across dryers that let you simply cancel without forcing a cool down period first which is arguably a design flaw.

 Basically, try not to switch a dryer off mid-cycle for this reason – just in case.
 Leaving one running when out is also a potential risk so check your instruction manual to see how to cancel a dry cycle.
 If you do turn one off and there is no cool down cancel mode don’t open the door until it’s cooled down a while in case letting air into the drum facilitates ignition.